Christine Darby // Published: November 2014 // Updated: August 2024

 Integration with Other Channels

-• Multi-Channel Strategy: How does email fit with your social media, content marketing, or even offline strategies?
+• Multi-channel strategy: How does email fit with your social media, content marketing, or even offline strategies?
 The customer experience should be seamless across platforms for a cohesive and more powerful overall strategy.

 Analytics and Adaptation

-• Analyze Metrics: Monitor open rates, click-through rates, conversion rates, etc., and adjust accordingly.
+• Analyze metrics: Monitor open rates, click-through rates, conversion rates, etc., and adjust accordingly.

 • Key Performance Indicators: Beyond opens and clicks, focus on the digital marketing metrics that align with your business goals, such as sales generated from emails or leads acquired.

-• Continuous Learning: Make data-driven decisions.
+• Continuous learning: Make data-driven decisions.
 Regularly analyze your campaigns, learn from both successes and failures, and iterate.
 Look for patterns over time rather than just individual campaign success.
 For example, what causes seasonal variations?

 Test and Optimize

-• A/B Testing: Try out different subject lines, content, or sending times to see what resonates most with your audience.
+• A/B testing: Try out different subject lines, content, or sending times to see what resonates most with your audience.

-• Feedback Loop: Actively review the feedback on your email campaigns.
+• Feedback loop: Actively review the feedback on your email campaigns.
 Based on feedback signals, remove emails from your list that indicated they don’t want your content, or segment your audience to make content more tailored and relevant, or reevaluate the frequency of your emails.
 This helps ensure you maintain a good sending reputation.

 Adapt to Technological Changes